About the course …

 How far are homestay families from the Mayflower College?

-pass from the Mayflower College.
-Your host family will be able to tell you
+discounted bus pass from the Mayflower College.
+Your host family will

-which bus to take and where to get on and off the bus.
+be able to tell you which bus to take and where to get on and off the

 Can I make a special request for my homestay?

-As long as we are informed at the time of enrolment, we will do our best to
+As long as we are informed at the time of enrolment, we will do our best

-There is a special section on the enrolment form where you can indicate your
+enrolment form where you can indicate your preferences.
+Please

-preferences.
-Please ensure that you tell us if you have any illnesses or allergies
+ensure that you tell us if you have any illnesses or allergies or if you have

-or if you have any special dietary needs on the enrolment form.
-We always do
+any special dietary needs on the enrolment form, please note there is a

-Will I have access to the Internet in my host family accommodation?
+Will I have access to the Internet in my host family

 Will I be able to smoke in my host family accommodation?

-Many host families prefer non-smokers but we do have some host families
+Many host families prefer non-smokers but we do have some host

-where you can tell us if you are a smoker and we will do our best to find
+enrolment form where you can tell us if you are a smoker and we will do

 What happens if I don’t like my accommodation?

 A great deal of time and care is taken to recruit host families.
-Students are
+Students

-least to settle in with a host family.
-Talk to the Accommodation Office or your
+few days at least to settle in with a host family.
+Talk to the

-teacher if you are unhappy and we will do everything we can to try to resolve
+Accommodation Office or your teacher if you are unhappy and we will

-the problem and if necessary may change your accommodation.
+do everything we can to try to resolve the problem and if necessary may

 What should I do if I become ill?

 If you feel ill, tell your host family.
-Your host family can take you to their doctor
+Your host family can take you to their

-emergencies.
-Tell us if you are ill as soon as possible or ask your host family to
+Mayflower College for emergencies.
+Tell us if you are ill as soon as

 About Mayflower College / Plymouth …